iluwatar/java-design-patterns/currying/README.md

 ## Intent
 Currying decomposes a function that takes multiple arguments into a sequence of functions that each take a single argument.
-The parameters of a curried function can be initialised to create a new function with lower arity to perform a more specialised task.
+Curried functions are useful since they can be used to create new functions with lower arity to perform more specialised tasks in a concise and readable manner.
+This is done via partial application.

 ## Explanation
 Real-world example